Thủy Bồ incident: Interviews with villagers and Company H members

 Villager Thuong Thi Mai stated that "Next door to me was a woman who had just given birth to her baby.
 The baby was about a month old.
 They killed the mother and smashed the baby against the wall like this.
 Then they used a knife to slit the baby up and then burnt it.
 They rubbed powdered gasoline on the baby and just burnt it.
 I was extremely angry.
 They called everybody a VC.
 All the women and children were called VCs.
 What kind of soldiers were they who could not even identify women and children?
 What kind of a war was this they were fighting?
 We were all women and children.
-There was not a single able bodied man around."
+There was not a single able-bodied man around."

 Villager Nguyen Ky stated that "corpses were still strewn all around, and blood was still oozing from these bodies.
 There were still babies who were still clinging to their mothers' dead bodies and sucking at the breasts.
 These children are still living here."
 Following this day, "we carried these bodies to the Bo Bo military post and to the Trang military post, demanding the commanders there to stop all these outrageous activities."
 Among some of the village survivors there was allegations that the Marine unit ordered villagers to dig up buried bodies to "look for VC" who were killed.

-Jack Hill strongly denied allegations from the villagers of "mass murder" of civilians and that there was no Viet Cong in the village.
-In response to allegations of "women and children being pushed into a bunker and then a grenade being thrown in on top of them", Jack Hill stated that it "Could have went on....I really don't know.
+Hill strongly denied allegations from the villagers of "mass murder" of civilians and that there was no VC in the village.
+In response to allegations of "women and children being pushed into a bunker and then a grenade being thrown in on top of them", Hill stated that it "Could have went on...
+I really don't know.
 There was a lot of screaming going on.
 A lot of ladies and old people and kids crying.
 You know, it was a mass confusion.
 And, to say for sure if I seen it, I couldn't, I couldn't really verify it."

 Commemoration

 The incident is covered in Nick Turse's Kill Anything That Moves in which the unit was alleged to be "killing more civilians than VC", but writing off those killed as Viet Cong.

-A memorial to the 145 victims of the Thủy Bồ village incident was erected in 1977, ten years after the event.
+A memorial to the 145 victims of the incident was erected in 1977, ten years after the event.
 The memorial features a tall Gothic tower with a panorama of war-time village life, with Viet Cong and villagers participating in day-to-day activity at one end, and a scene of a massacring at the other end, with scenes including a soldier marked with "US" on its helmet holding an infant by the leg on one hand and a club in the other, an infant clinging to the breast of their dead mother, an angry and defiant young woman clenching her first towards the sky.